 - Persephone Books are gorgeous.
 You might have seen them around, soft grey book jackets with distinctive vintage fabric endpapers.
 They re-publish and promote forgotten female 20th century authors and by golly some of them are great.
 I read and adored The Victorian Chaise-Longue by Marghanita Laski and am giving Dorothy Whipple (epic name!) a go next.
 For more Dead Dames of a literary ilk try our library blog.

 - Australian Crime.
 I'm always slightly amazed at the unfamiliarity (feigned or real?) we seem to have in New Zealand with Aussie publishing.
 I'm a huge fan of Oz crime fiction and have recently read some beauts.The Dry by Jane Harper and Resurrection Bay by Emma Viskic were both tense, well-plotted and full of rounded, realistic characters.
-Peter Temple's The Broken Shore is straight-up one of the greatest crime titles ever and his Jack Irish series set in Melbourne is well worth a read too.
+The late Peter Temple's The Broken Shore is straight-up one of the greatest crime titles ever and his Jack Irish series set in Melbourne is well worth a read too.

 - Jeeves and Wooster!
 I have recently re-encountered the delights of the omnipotent Jeeves and the totally gormless Bertie Wooster.
 Overdrive has a selection of full-cast BBC Radio 4 plays recorded in the 1970s and 1980s with a host of British lovies.
 Lots of fun.